Void Vanguard logo 100x100Void Vanguard

 Translates evidence into governance intelligence for decision-makers.
 Reporting without evidence is storytelling.
 Evidence without reporting is invisible value.

-3. Can you trace it in both directions?
+Then trace it in both directions.

 The shift from policies to mechanisms is not a philosophical preference.
 It is the operational difference between governance programs that survive examination and governance programs that produce findings.
 I have seen both up close.
 The gap between them is always the same: one was designed.
 The other was documented.